 Applicants will be notified of the Fellowship Committee's decision approximately one month following the application deadline.

-Download the fillable .pdf application form.
-In addition to the completed application form, applicants must also submit a curriculum vitae or résumé as a .doc, .txt. or .pdf document.
+Download one version of the application form: .docx or .pdf .
+In addition to the completed application form, applicants must also submit a curriculum vitae or résumé as a .doc, .docx, .pdf, .odt, .txt. or .rtf document.
 See the application form for more information.

-All application materials must be emailed as attachments to the Fellowship Committee no later than 12:00 a.m. (midnight, applicant's local time) on Thursday, 31 January 2013.
+All application materials must be emailed as attachments to the Fellowship Committee no later than 12:00 a.m. (midnight, applicant's local time) on Tuesday 31 January 2017.
+EXTENDED TO MONDAY 13 FEBRUARY 2017.
 Email to: CABfellowship@umich.edu.

 Please address written inquiries to: